 The fearmongering of the centrist and right-wing parties was doomed to fail in a campaign that took place in the midst of a pandemic.
 Millions of voters were locked down, but they were not shut down.
 Their support for action on climate and the environment did not diminish, and now they want to see rapid steps taken at all levels.

-According to Simon Persico and Florent Gougou in Le Monde op-ed, the confinement even allowed organisations and intellectuals to link the health, social and ecological crises in reflections on the post-pandemic world.
+According to Simon Persico and Florent Gougou in a Le Monde op-ed, the confinement even allowed organisations and intellectuals to link the health, social and ecological crises in reflections on the post-pandemic world.

 This ability to swiftly change gears during the lockdown (which came into force days after the first round of the elections on March 15) was also a sign that the Green mayors were not new to the scene.
 The new mayor of Bordeaux, Pierre Hurmic, was a candidate for the job back in 1995.
 Besançon’s new leader, Anne Vignot, was the deputy mayor of the city’s left-leaning majority from 2014 (though the outgoing mayor became affiliated to LREM after the 2017 presidential election).
 Bruno Bernard, the new president of the Lyon Metropolitan council, has been in politics since 2008.